howonlee/mertonon/essays/gantt.md

 - Deadlines in software are not a creature of time, but of political power.
 - Political power is not a bad thing, but to enforce it upon people without also giving them a voice is not only unethical but foolish

-- Here's how to use Mertonon, anyways.
-Direct encoding of constraint means that political power is also necessarily encoded in Mertonon.
+- What's a cost object in this situation?
+They're the individual tasks.
+- What's an entry in this situation?
+The recordings of peeps actually expending effort on the tasks.
+Effort, more than hours - Mertonon will normalize.
+- Weights?
+These are the dependencies peeps determine in the tasks, so this is the alternative to the Gantt DAG ordering.
+- The difference is in the greater political mutability of Mertonon instances.
+- When the weights mutate as they will because Mertonon will suggest new weights, these will indicate the structures of power and of dependency actually within the group of peeps doing the task
+- This is what is meant by Mertonon giving political observance given to the voice of participants in the work
-- Contrast to how to do Gantt charts in software naively, tell you why it doesn't work
+- Contrast to how to do Gantt charts in software naively - this doesn't work because it's an infliction of power on people who have serious power to resist, unlike slaves.
-- Here's how to stuff that knowledge in a Gantt chart less naively.
-Why that doesn't work

 - We intend Mertonon instances to be places where you can store unseemly discussions of power and go back to work afterwards.
 - Here's what you do when you have political disagreements.
 - Here's what you do when you have political agreements.
 - Mertonon also suggests stuff to you, because Mertonon is a full backprop neural net.
-- We fully intend that this suggestion feature also work for the specific purpose of looking good and blaming Mertonon for your failures.
+- We fully intend that this suggestion feature also work for the very specific quotidian purpose of looking good and blaming Mertonon for your failures.
 If you need a specific concrete person use Howon.